google-github-actions/deploy-cloudrun/README.md

 - `env_vars`: List of key-value pairs to set as environment variables in the format:
   KEY1=VALUE1,KEY2=VALUE2. **All existing environment variables will be retained**.

-- `metadata`: YAML serivce description for the Cloud Run service.
+- `metadata`: YAML service description for the Cloud Run service.
 See [Metadata customizations](#metadata-customizations) for more information.
   **Existing configuration will be retained besides container entrypoint and arguments**.